 I've written before about the blunt approach medical insurance and the insurance industry as a whole has when it comes to mental health.
 However, things do change, and some things have a contribution.

-One of the areas that I have become significantly more aware of is the plight of those that are non-neurotypical.
-This is possibly a new term for many readers and one that they know as different names like ADD, ADHD, & ASD.
+One of the areas that I have become significantly more aware of is the plight of those that are non-neurotypical or better put, neurodiverse.
+These are possibly new terms for many readers and ones that they know as different names like ADD, ADHD, & ASD.

 Not developed, not changed with vaccines, not behaviour (though it often looks like behaviour), and certainly not something they or their parents had any control over.
 So stop saying they are broken and crazy; they are not.
 We are not.

 And that's sort of the point; the mental health aspects of those with neurodiverse brains is mainly symptomatic of the situations they are put in.
 They are not from the underlying structure of how their brains are.
 Mental health is a symptom, not a cause.